andreasfloros/Draw2D-Reimplementation/doc/BusWire Interfaces.md

 The following functions are provided from BusWire for use in the Sheet module:

 ```

-getSymbolModelFromWireModel (wireModel : BusWire.Model) : Symbol.Model // Get the symbol model from a wire model
+// Get the symbol model from a wire model
+getSymbolModelFromWireModel (wireModel : BusWire.Model) : Symbol.Model

+// Get the wire segment that was clicked
-wireHit (mousePos : XYPos) (wireModel : BusWire.Model) : (WireId * int) option // Get the wire segment that was clicked
+findWire (mousePos : XYPos) (wireModel : BusWire.Model) : (WireId * int) option

+// Get all the segments of a wire
+getSegmentsFromWire (wire: Wire) : Segments

 ```